buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `cache-from` (optional, build only)

-A list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag` before building, ignoring any failures.
+A list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag:group` before building, ignoring any failures.
+The parameters `service` and `image-repo` are mandatory, without them it won't work.
 If multiple images are listed for a service, the first one to successfully pull will be used.
+Adding a grouping tag to the end of a `cache-from` list item allows this plugin to differentiate between groups within which only the first successfully downloaded image should be used (those elements that don't have a group specified will make a separate `:default:` group of its own).
+This way, not all images need to be downloaded and used as cache, not just the first.
 Requires docker-compose file version `3.2+`.

 ### `separator-cache-from` (optional, build only, single character)